Pomax/BezierInfo-2/docs/chapters/molding/content.en-GB.md

 Armed with knowledge of the "ABC" relation, point-on-curve projection, and guestimating reasonable looking helper values for cubic curve construction, we can finally cover curve molding: updating a curve's shape interactively, by dragging points on the curve around.

 For quadratic curve, this is a really simple trick: we project our cursor onto the curve, which gives us a `t` value and initial `B` coordinate.
-We don't even need the latter: with our `t` value and "whever the cursor is" as target `B`, we can compute the associated `C`:
+We don't even need the latter: with our `t` value and "wherever the cursor is" as target `B`, we can compute the associated `C`:

 \[
   C = u(t)_{q} \cdot Start + \left ( 1-u(t)_{q} \right ) \cdot End